Here are a few tips for creating models for optimal performance. Some of these tips apply to all models, and some apply only to animated models:

 See in Glossary, vs. the overall appearance and realism that you require.

-Use only a single skinned Mesh Renderer for each character.
-Unity optimizes animation using visibility culling and bounding volumeA closed shape representing the edges and faces of a collider or trigger.
-More info
+For animated character models that use a Skinned Mesh Renderer, you should use only one of these components per character.
+Unity’s animation system optimizes animation using visibility culling and bounding volumeA closed shape representing the edges and faces of a collider or trigger.

-See in Glossary updates, and only activates these optimizations if you use one Animation component and one skinned MeshThe main graphics primitive of Unity.
+See in Glossary updates.
+It only activates these optimizations if you use one Animation component and one Skinned MeshThe main graphics primitive of Unity.
 Meshes make up a large part of your 3D worlds.
 Unity supports triangulated or Quadrangulated polygon meshes.
 Nurbs, Nurms, Subdiv surfaces must be converted to polygons.
 More info

 Note that you can have additional bones for Generic and Humanoid types.
 When you have no animations playing using the additional bones, the processing cost should be negligible.
 This cost is even lower if their attachments are non-existent or hidden.

 For performance reasons, use linear blend skinningThe process of binding bone joints to the vertices of a character’s mesh or ‘skin’.
 Performed with an external tool, such as Blender or Autodesk Maya.
 More info

 See in Glossary with a maximum of four influences per vertex.
 However, some 3D modeling applications allow more than four bones to influence vertices, so you have to weigh the performance cost against greater control.

 When Unity imports animations, it bakes a Model’s inverse kinematic (IK) nodes into forward kinematicsThe geometry that describes the position and orientation of a character’s joints and bodies.
 Used by inverse kinematics to control character movement.